satRdays/quarto-satrdays-template/README.md

 If you use RStudio as your IDE, typing `quarto preview` in the terminal starts the preview server and shows the home page on your browser.

 To render the website, type `quarto render` in the terminal and all the `.qmd` files are rendered to `.html` files.
-The HTML files that are produced after rendering the Quarto documents can be previewed in the `docs` folder.
+The HTML files that are produced after rendering the Quarto documents are located in the `docs` folder.

 This template can be previewed at: https://satrdays.github.io/quarto-satrdays-template/

 ![image](https://github.com/satRdays/quarto-satrdays-template/assets/11357251/869cd9a5-fc4b-466d-9b6e-15d5176eb9fd)

 ## Design

-The template is designed to make setting up a satRday website in very few hours.
+The template is designed to make setting up a satRday website easy and in very few hours.

 ### Title, Menu and Footer

-Locate `_quarto.yml` to customize the website title, menu and footer information
+Locate `_quarto.yml` to customize the website title, menu and footer information.

 ### Styling/Customization

 The styles for this template is located in a `css/styles.scss` file.
-The purpose for `scss` is so that we can declare and variables that could be easily reused.
+The purpose for using `scss` is so that we can declare variables that could be easily reused within the stylesheet.
 This makes it possible to change the entire theme-color of the website easily, as well as the banner images, etc.

-To change the default styling variables, locate the scss defaults in the `css/styles.scss` file and modify these variables to customize the general styling of the website:
+To change the default styling variables, locate the `scss` defaults in the `css/styles.scss` file and modify these variables to customize the general styling of the website:

 ```
 /*-- scss:defaults --*/